Roger-Heathcote/flashcards/cards/css selector specificity.md

 002

-## Which is more selective "div:empty" or ".empty"
+## Which is more selective "div:empty" or ":empty"

 div:empty